BrianHepler/MMM-BirdNET/README.md

 * Translations for common names of birds

 ## Version History
+### v0.1.2
+* Added the ability to pan back to origin coords between popups.
+Controlled by `popDelay` parameter.

 ### v0.1.1
 * Fixed issue with popups double-tapping after an hour
 * Fixed issue with displaying submissions in exceptionally high-density areas